kasra-arnavaz/CS231n-Spring-2017/README.md

 I myself had not taken the class; I just followed it online and found the homework assignments so instructive that I decided to share them here in case anyone was looking to double-check their answers.
 Lastly, if you have any questions or suggestions feel free to submit an issue.

-I'm currently working on assignment 3 and will update the code as soon as it's finished.
+I'm currently working on assignment 3 and will upload the code as soon as it's finished.